 The American 777-300 is the flagship of the fleet.
 It has 52 business class seats arranged 1-2-1 so all seats have direct aisle access.
-Eight seats are in a two row cabin forward of the second exit and behind first class.
-The other 44 seats are in a large 11-row cabin aft of the second exit
+Eight seats are in a two row cabin between the second exit and first class.
+The other 44 seats are in a large 11-row cabin aft of the second exit.

 Seat Guru says this seat has 43 inches of pitch, a bed length of 75-78 inches and 26 inches of width.
 The seat was very comfortable although it did not feel like it was 26 inches wide.
 The seat has decent storage for business class.

 Seat controls, a/v remote, a/v connections, reading light and a/c and usb power ports are easily accessible and located at eye level.

 American provides a full complement of business class amenities on the 777-300.